smores56/weaver/README.md

 ## Roadmap

-Beyond finishing up the basics, these are the main things I want to work on:

-- [X] simply-implemented support for optional args/lists of args
+Now that an initial release has happened, these are some ideas I have for future development:

-- [ ] full documentation of the library's features
+- [ ] Set default values in the arguments themselves
-- [ ] multiple documented and tested examples
-- [X] automatic help text generation
-- [X] subcommands, as simple as possible
-- [X] choice args that select an option from a custom enum
-- [ ] add more testing
+- [ ] Nested option records that all parse under a single command for better modularity
-- [ ] maybe add option groups (optionally set { group : Str } per option)
+- [ ] Optionally set `{ group : Str }` per option so they are visually grouped in the help page
-- [ ] CI/CD testing and deployment, respectively

-### Long-Term Goals
+- [ ] Completion generation for popular shells (e.g. Bash, Zsh, Fish, etc.)
+- [ ] Add terminal escape sequences to generated messages for prettier help/usage text formatting
 - [ ] add convenient `Task` helpers (e.g. parse or print help and exit) once [module params](https://docs.google.com/document/u/0/d/110MwQi7Dpo1Y69ECFXyyvDWzF4OYv1BLojIm08qDTvg) land
-- [ ] Completion generation for popular shells
 - [ ] Clean up default parameter code if we can elide different fields on the same record type in different places (not currently allowed)
+- [ ] Add more testing (always)